ryan-allan/API/1.3/CONTENTS/POSTBACKS/New Postback Files/POSTBACK_SMS+MMS_MT.md

 </pre>

 <strong>MMS MT (Binary)</strong>
-<p><strong>Synopsis:</strong> In binary sending, we deliver a Postback notification called &#8220;N101&#8243; immediately after we begin to process the MMS.
+<p><strong>Synopsis:</strong> In binary sending, we deliver a postback notification called &#8220;N101&#8243; immediately after we begin to process the MMS.
 Upon receiving Delivery Report (DLR), the system generates Postback notification &#8220;N102&#8243; with the handset name.
 N101 and N102 notifications are linked by TRACKINGID.<p>
 <strong><p>These postbacks will contain the following nodes:</p></strong>
 CODE, ORIGIN<BR/>
 SENTAS &#8211; indicates if the MMS was delivered as MMS (binary delivery) or SMS (xHTML).
 Binary delivery will always be MMS<BR/>